RyanNgCT/CS2106-prep/Week 3/Lecture 3 - Process Scheduling.md

 ### D1.
 Round Robin (RR)
 - tasks are stored in a first in first out (FIFO) queue

-- is a preemptive scheduling algorithm $\implies$ allows for process switching (preemptive FCFS)
+- is a preemptive scheduling algorithm $\implies$ allows for process switching (preemptive FCFS), since interrupts are made available and supported by the processor

-- a small unit of time $\textemdash$ time quantum or slice is arbitrarily defined for each process to run for
+- a small unit of time $\textemdash$ time quantum or slice is *arbitrarily defined* for each process to run for

-- the first item is dequeued and ran until either of the following is met:
+- the first item is dequeued and ran **until** any of the following is met:
 	- **fixed time slice expires** ($\exists$ a timer which is physically embedded within the CPU circuitry itself) $\implies$ RR can only be implemented if the hardware supports having a timer and preemptive scheduling
 	- the task **gives up** the **CPU voluntarily**
 	- the task will **block** (due to I/O operations)